kailash-manasarovar/statement/docs/timeline/2023/december.md

 - https://x.com/1FRGVN/status/1741043648815653352 -> always questioning them.
 - https://x.com/1FRGVN/status/1741012146736291935 -> I don't understand the strawberries (the overwhelming sexual feelings).
 I never once consider I'm being drugged.
 It's just too evil to enter my mind.
 - https://x.com/1FRGVN/status/1740889587545751848 -> tweet about the Finnish lady who played Back 2 Black.
 - https://x.com/1FRGVN/status/1740812188800188865 -> the Romina account had been messing with me since April 2022.
-I had no idea it was connected to Domingo and the gang stalking but clearly it was, and I was starting to realize how long I had been stalked for. https://x.com/whoawmina
+I had no idea it was connected to Dominic and the gang stalking but clearly it was, and I was starting to realize how long I had been stalked for. https://x.com/whoawmina
 - https://x.com/1FRGVN/status/1740837494638415890 -> responding to stalkers.
 - https://x.com/1FRGVN/status/1740831827743670449
 - https://x.com/1FRGVN/status/1740715260791697873 -> food poisoning.